Xuande Emperor: Taxation in Jiangnan and the empire

 One of the areas that the Emperor focused on for reform was fiscal policy, particularly in Jiangnan.
 This region, which includes prefectures such as Suzhou, Hangzhou, Songjiang, Jiaxing, and Zhenjiang, contributed a significant portion of the empire's land tax, accounting for a quarter of the total amount (despite the Ming dynasty having almost 160 prefectures).
 In Suzhou Prefecture alone, even after a reduction in the tax rate in 1393, the land tax still made up almost a tenth of the empire's total tax quota, equivalent to 2.81 million dan of rice (with 1 dan being equivalent to 107.4 liters).
 Additionally, Songjiang Prefecture contributed 4.14% of the total tax quota.

 During the Yongle Emperor's reign, the country saw a ten percent increase in land tax revenue, which was likely distributed evenly throughout the country.
 However, this increase in taxes proved to be too much for the peasants in Suzhou and Songjiang, leading to a growing number of tax arrears.
 As if this was not enough, natural disasters struck towards the end of the Yongle era, causing even more peasants to abandon their land.
 By 1422–28, the amount of tax arrears had reached several million dan of rice annually.
 This posed a serious threat to the supply of Beijing, which relied on tax rice shipped from Jiangnan via the Grand Canal.
 In an effort to maintain a steady supply of rice, the government decided to reduce taxes and forgive a portion of the arrears.
 In August 1426, imperial commissioner Zhou Gan was tasked with investigating the situation on the ground.
 He proposed a plan to reduce taxes, eliminate corruption in tax collection, and improve local administration with the help of experts sent from headquarters, led by a special commissioner.
 While the reduction of taxes was supported by the great secretaries, the Ministry of Revenue was able to delay its implementation for four years.
 Finally, in May 1430, the relevant imperial decree was issued.

 In October 1430, the Emperor dispatched a group of high-ranking officials (zongdu) to oversee the collection of taxes.
 Among them was Zhou Chen, Left Vice Minister of Works, who was sent to Nanzhili.
 Along with Kuang Zhong, the prefect of Suzhou since June 1430, they played a significant role in implementing tax reforms in Jiangnan.
 During their visit, they witnessed the aftermath of a large-scale migration from the region, with some areas losing up to ninety percent of their peasant population.
-As a result, the remaining households were burdened with the same total amount of taxes.
+The remaining households were burdened with the same total amount of taxes.
 To address this issue, Zhou Chen introduced five major measures: